gnzg/isoNode/README.md

 ### License

-isoNode is licensed under GNU AGPLv3.
+isoNode is licensed under the MIT license.